Lebanon Township, New Jersey: Local government

 Lebanon Township is governed under the Township form of government, a form used by 141 municipalities (of the 564) statewide.
 The Township Committee, comprised of five members, is elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting held during the first week of January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2022, the Lebanon Township Committee consists of Mayor Michael Schmidt (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Marc Laul (R, term on committee ends 2023; term as deputy mayor ends 2022), Beverly Koehler (R, 2022), Thomas R. McKee (R, 2023) and Guy Wilson (R, 2022; elected to serve an unexpired term).
+As of 2022, the Lebanon Township Committee consists of Mayor Beverly Koehler (R, term on committee ends December 31, 2025; term as mayor ends 2023), Deputy Mayor Thomas R. McKee (R, term on committee and as deputy mayor ends 2023), Abe Abuchowski (R, 2023; appointed to serve an unexpired term), Michael Schmidt (R, 2024) and Brian K. Wunder (R, 2025).

 In January 2021, the Township Committee appointed Abe Abuchowski to fill the seat expiring in December 2022 that had been held by Brian Wunder who resigned from office the previous month.
 Abuchowski served on an interim basis until the November 2021 general election, when Guy Wilson was elected to serve the balance of the term of office.